mlibrary/text-assembler-django/README.md

 export LANG='en_US.UTF-8'
 export LC_ALL='en_US.UTF-8'
 ```
-* Configure the application
+* Configure the application:
-Copy all of the .example files (find . -name '*.example') and make necessary changes.
+Copy all of the `.example` files (find . -name '*.example') and make necessary changes.

-This will also involve creating a database and an application user, which will be parameters
-in the main config file.
+This will also involve creating a database and an application user, which will be parameters in the main config file.

 * Run the database setup
 ```